JinmuGo/sls/README.md

 # sls (ssh ls)

 sls is a smart fuzzy CLI selector for SSH config hosts.
-It provides a convenient way to select, preview, and connect to SSH hosts defined in your `~/.ssh/config` and modular config directories.
-With support for favorites and usage-based sorting, sls makes working with multiple remote hosts fast and efficient.
+It provides a convenient way to select, preview, and connect to SSH hosts defined in your `~/.ssh/config`.

 ## Key Features